secretnodes/hubble/README.md

 # Puzzle

-This document covers usage info on how to run Hubble on your own servers.
+This document covers usage info on how to run Puzzle on your own servers.

 Puzzle, forked with :heart: by [secretnodes.org](https://secretnodes.org) from [hubble](https://github.com/figment-networks/hubble) by [Figment Networks](https://github.com/figment-networks/)